Flow Coupling Alters Topological Phase Transition in Nematic Liquid Crystals: Abstract

 \section{Abstract}

-We investigate how coupling to fluid flow influences defect-mediated transitions in two-dimensional passive nematic fluids using fluctuating nematohydrodynamic simulations.
-The system is driven by tuning the fluctuation strength, with increasing (decreasing) fluctuations defining the forward (backward) protocol.
-In the absence of flow coupling, the transition follows the Berezinskii--Kosterlitz--Thouless (BKT) scenario, governed by reversible binding and unbinding of $\pm 1/2$ defect pairs.
+We investigate how coupling to fluid flow influences defect-mediated transitions in two-dimensional passive \done{and active} nematic fluids using fluctuating nematohydrodynamic simulations.
+The system is driven by tuning the fluctuation strength, with increasing (decreasing) fluctuations defining the forward (backward) protocol \done{through the defect creation temperature threshold where defects spontaneously nucleate.} In the absence of flow coupling, the transition follows the Berezinskii--Kosterlitz--Thouless (BKT) scenario, governed by reversible binding and unbinding of $\pm 1/2$ defect pairs.
 When hydrodynamics is included, the outcome is controlled by the flow--alignment parameter.
 For non-aligning nematics ($\lambda=0$), the transition remains consistent with BKT.
-By contrast, for strain-rate--aligning nematics ($\lambda\neq 0$), bend--splay walls emerge, lowering the defect nucleation threshold and preventing sustained recombination: once created, defects remain unbound across the full range of fluctuation strengths in both forward and backward protocols.
-These results identify flow alignment as a fundamental control parameter for topological phase behavior and suggest that the canonical BKT transition emerges only in the absence of flow alignment.
+By contrast, for strain-rate--\done{coupled} nematics ($\lambda\neq 0$), bend--splay walls emerge, lowering the defect nucleation threshold and preventing sustained recombination: once created, defects remain unbound across the full range of fluctuation strengths in both forward and backward protocols. \done{In active nematics, self-generated flows produce the same effect, with defects remaining unbound irrespective of alignment.
+These findings demonstrate that coupling to flow, whether through strain-rate alignment or activity, fundamentally alters defect-mediated phase transitions and suggest that the canonical BKT transition emerges only in the absence of flow coupling.}